Track mileage automatically

 Get started for free Get started for free

-Under HMRC’s Approved Mileage Allowance Payments (AMAPs), you can reimburse employees up to 45p per mile for the first 10,000 business miles per year, and 25p per mile thereafter, without triggering tax or National Insurance — provided records are compliant.
+Under HMRC's Approved Mileage Allowance Payments, employers can reimburse up to 45p per mile for the first 10,000 business miles per year, and 25p per mile thereafter, free of tax and National Insurance — provided mileage records are accurate and compliant.

 Tracking mileage when using the per-mile rate